noteed/openerpdist/README.md

 - Assume the directories where `openerpdist` is run are `bzr` repositories.
 - Does not generate a README file from the `__openerp__.py` descriptor.
 - The version used for each package is hard-coded to 7.0.1.
-- The listed dependencies for `openerp-core` is not correct (too many things, required by some addons) while the ones for the addons don't list the non-openerp dependencies.
+- The listed dependencies for `openerp-core` are not correct (too many things, required by some addons) while the ones for the addons don't list the non-openerp dependencies.